-They had everything; from electronics, to groceries, to pet fish.
+They had everything; from electronics to groceries, to pet fish.
 They also had clothes and cooking supplies.
 They also had some Brown items which was cute.

-Homeplus was about a forty-minute walk from my apartment building, which I didn’t mind walking.
+Homeplus was about a forty-minute walk from my apartment building, which I didn’t mind.
 It was walking home that I struggled with.
 Which I think I did only once out of the three times that I went there.
 The other times I just took a bus.
-That was after I became more familiar with my surroundings and getting my Tmoney card.
+That was after I became more familiar with my surroundings and got my Tmoney card.

 Daiso is basically like a dollar store; just a cheap store that has basically everything.

 Daiso was about a fifteen-minute walk from my apartment.
 Sometimes I’d go on the way home from work when I got out at 8 pm on Wednesdays.
 I got these wicked cute earmuffs so my ears wouldn’t freeze off.

 No Brand was my go-to.
 It was a fifteen-minute walk from my place and it had everything that I needed.
 It was open from 11 am to 10 pm so I’d have just enough time to go there before work started at 2 pm.
 This was another place that I’d go to after work on Wednesdays.
 They even had bagels!!!
 I probably spent half of my money that I earned in Korea there.
 Kidding….I think.

 At the tiny No Brand in Anjung, they had groceries, cooking supplies, even bedding, and electronics.
 It was a convenient little setup.
 Walking back to my apartment from No Brand, there was a Tous Les Jours which always had fresh bread and other bakery items.